Bundesliga: Diaby crashes Pepi party as Leverkusen march on | DW | 22.01.2022

 A potentially intriguing battle between two of the Bundesliga's most high-profile talents meant that Bayer Leverkusen's home game against Augsburg attracted somewhat more attention that it perhaps otherwise would have.

-In the end, though, it was a Moussa Diaby masterclass which secured three well-deserved points for a clearly superior Leverkusen.
+In the end, though, it was a Moussa Diaby masterclass that secured three well-deserved points for a clearly superior Leverkusen.

 Diaby had already played a key role in setting up Karim Bellarabi's opener before adding three more himself, two clinical finishes when one-on-one came either side of an effort on the rebound.